natancox/stardog-docs/src/docs/cluster.html.md

 [ssh-auth]: http://www.howtogeek.com/168147/add-public-ssh-key-to-remote-server-in-a-single-command/
 [ubuntu-sudoers]: http://askubuntu.com/a/192062

 ## Deploying Stardog Cluster

 When using any of the following commands make sure to replace the `--provider` option argument with any of these: `vmfest` for
 VirtualBox, `ec2` for Amazon EC2, or `default` for existing servers.

 The last bit of information here is the *cluster size*.
 As of 2.2.1, Stardog Cluster only supports the cluster topology "one coordinator, many followers", but we need to determine the size of the cluster, which should be a multiple of 3.
-We pass that to Starman deploy using the `--numvms`<fn>This will be renamed `--clustersize` in a future release.</fn> argument.
+We pass that to Starman deploy using the `--numvms`<fn>This will be renamed in a future release.</fn> argument.

-First, deploy Stardog Cluster:
+Now we're ready to deploy Stardog Cluster:

 ``` bash
 ./starman cluster deploy --id <cluster_id> --numvms <num_nodes> --provider <provider>